dinosauria123/Koko/INSTALL.md

 When the program data for Koko are stored in a non-standard location, this location must be defined in the Koko configuration file.
 When Koko is started, the program first reads the system-wide configuration file **kokorc**.
+The location of this file depends on the operating system.
+On Unix-like systems, the system-wide configuration file is located in **/etc**.
+On Windows it will be in the application data folder.
+The system-wide configuration file can be installed with

+    make install-conf

+after the Koko executables have been built. **Remember to edit the configuration file to match the system setup before installing it.**
-Once the system-wide configuration is parsed, a configuration file named **.kokorc** in a user's home directory is read.
+Once the system-wide configuration is parsed, a configuration file named **.kokorc** (dot kokorc) in a user's home directory is read.
 This enables every user to temporarily or permanently override system-wide defaults.
+The system-wide configuration file can also be absent.
+In this case only the per-user configuration file is parsed.
 An example configuration file can be found in the top level directory of the Koko source distribution.
 The configuration file has the following form:

 <pre>
-; Configuration file example for Koko
+; Minimal configuration file example for Koko
 ;
 [directories]
     home = /HOME/ulfg/KODS